datawowio/datawow-python/README.md

 * Python 3.5 tested
 * Python 3.6 tested

-**Recommendation:**  We've created virtual-env for Python 3.5 on development process, thus we recommended to use Python version 3.5 or later.
+**Recommendation:**  We've created virtual-env for Python 3.5 on development process, thus we recommended to use Python version 3.5 or above.

 For user who use **conda**, we haven't contribute yet